garykbrixi/evo2/README.md

 ### Very long sequences

-We are actively working on optimizing performance for long sequence processing in Vortex.
-Vortex can currently compute over very long sequences via teacher prompting.
-However please note that forward pass on long sequences may currently be slow.
-You can instead use [Savanna](https://github.com/Zymrael/savanna) or [Nvidia BioNemo](https://github.com/NVIDIA/bionemo-framework) for embedding long sequences.
+You can use [Savanna](https://github.com/Zymrael/savanna) or [Nvidia BioNemo](https://github.com/NVIDIA/bionemo-framework) for embedding long sequences.
+Vortex can currently compute over very long sequences via teacher prompting, however please note that forward pass on long sequences may currently be slow.

 ### Dataset